GuiltyPixel/Free-Game-Assets/MIT-Scratch-Projects/Retro-Lander/README.md

 # Retro Lander for MIT Scratch
 A complete, playable game project.
+Created for Harvard CS50x Class of 2015.

 [Summary]
   Retro Lander is a game where you control the maneuvering thrusters of a lunar lander module and attempt to set it down safely in the designated landing area.
 The landing area is a red, flat zone generated somewhere on the terrain.